-Use the separate Parts Catalogs available at the dealer level, for parts identification and for establishing their proper location on assemblies.
+Use the separate parts catalogs, available at the dealer level, for parts identification and for establishing their proper location on assemblies.

-The TROUBLESHOOTING GUIDE provides a quick reference for locating and correcting engine trouble.
+The troubleshooting guide is provided as a quick reference for locating and correcting engine trouble.

 The illustrations and procedures presented in each section apply to the engines listed on the cover.
 The flywheel end of the engine is the front end, so right and left sides are determined by viewing the engine from the front.